 \subsection{Request Priority Ordering}

-By considering the priority associated with each request, it is possible to express this objective as first maximizing the completed requests in the order of priority; the highest priority requests are considered first, and only upon their completion are the lower priority requests considered.
-The exact quantification compares the number of higher priority requests accomplished and moves on to the next priority in case of equality, but this work judges the algorithms by their completion rate performance purely on the high-priority $\pi_1$ request.
+Considering the priority associated with each request, it is possible to express this objective as maximizing the completed requests in the order of priority; the highest priority requests are considered first, and only the lower priority requests are considered upon completion.
+The exact quantification compares the number of higher-priority requests accomplished.
+It moves on to the next priority in case of equality, but this work judges the algorithms by their completion rate performance purely on the high-priority $\pi_1$ request.